Understanding ESM vs CommonJS in Modern Bundlers

 Prerequisites

 The configuration in this guide assumes Node 18.18+ (20.x recommended for stable require(esm) behavior under the --experimental-require-module flag, default-on from Node 22.12), Vite 5.x or 6.x, Rollup 4.x, and esbuild 0.25.x.
+The version floor is not arbitrary.
+Node’s ability to require() a synchronous ESM graph is the single change that removes the majority of dual-package hazards, and it moved from flagged-experimental to default-on across the 20-to-22 line.
+Pinning below that floor means you are debugging a class of ERR_REQUIRE_ESM failures that the runtime itself has already solved above it.
 Verify your local toolchain before changing resolver conditions:

 # Confirm the toolchain versions this guide targets